kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 CBT response payload to has also been rejected due to concerns around the lack of control over the authenticity of the remote URLs.

-Some consideration was given to associating the initialization of CBT requests to the `LIST` action, instead of the `CREATE` action, to match the "retrieve a list of CBT entries" semantics.
-This KEP decided to implement the `CREATE` action as its allows us to encapsulate the CBT request parameters as the structured `VolumeSnapshotDelta` resources.
-The proposed API also ensures that the `CREATE` action provides user with the pagination control over the amount of data returned.
+Some consideration was given to associating the CBT requests with the [`LIST` verb][17] to match the "collection of CBT entries" semantic, without introducing the `VolumeSnapshotDelta` resource.
+Since this approach doesn't provide the kind of structured request that the [`CREATE` verb][18] does, it is rejected.
+This KEP proposes the introduction of the `VolumeSnapshotDelta` custom resources to allow for cleaner encapsulation and extension of the supported CBT request parameters.

+Another alternative which involves implementing the the CBT entry response as a subresource of the `VolumeSnapshotDelta` resource is also discussed.
+In this scenario, a CBT request is initiated through the creation of a `VolumeSnapshotDelta` resource.
+A second `GET` request can then be issued to retrieve the list of CBT entries.
+A non-empty response list will be appended to the `VolumeSnaphotDelta` resource's `blocks` subresource.
+For this to work, the `VolumeSnapshotDelta` resource must first be persisted in the K8s etcd before the `GET` request can be issued.
+Depending on the setup of K8s, the CBT aggregated API server may not have direct access or sufficient permissions to write to the K8s etcd.
+Hence, this approach is also rejected.

 ## Infrastructure Needed (Optional)